pickdani/inhuman-benchmark/README.md

 # inhuman-benchmark

-> A bot to get the maximum score on humanbenchmark.com aim trainer / test
+> A bot to get the maximum score on humanbenchmark.com aim trainer.